About the Clinic

 - Your employer owes you overtime pay or didn't pay you the minimum wage

-- Your landlord is trying to evict you
+- Your property manager or lessor is trying to evict you

-- Your landlord illegally kept your security deposit
+- Your property manager or lessor illegally kept your security deposit

 - Your apartment has maintenance or repair issues that have not been resolved